ClodaghMurphy/MachineLearningandStatistics/Tasks2020/README.md

 *`all_tasks` jupyter notebook with four tasks set out in this order
 1. `sqrt2` - a python function to print the $ \sqrt{2} $ to 100 decimal places
 2. `Chi-Squared Test` - verifying the result that appears on wikipedia using `scipy.stats`
-3. `stdev.s` - demonstrate using `numpy` that excel's STDEV.S function is a better estimate for the standard deviation of a population than STDEV.P
+3. `stdev.s` - demonstrate using `numpy` that excel's STDEV.S function is a better estimate for the standard deviation of a population than STDEV.P.
-4.`k-means`-use of `scikit-learn` to apply k-means clustering to Fisher’s famous Iris data set
+4. `k-means`-use of `scikit-learn` to apply k-means clustering to Fisher’s famous Iris data set